Chipitas, also known as Chipa Pirú, is a crunchy, bite-sized variation of the traditional Paraguayan chipa.

 Camila's Tips and Advice

 - Since the recipe is gluten-free, there's no risk of over-kneading.
-Just make sure to mix the ingredients thoroughly for even distribution, which helps make the chipas lighter.
+Just make sure to mix the ingredients thoroughly for even distribution, which helps make the chipas lighter and more uniform in texture.

 - Avoid overbaking to prevent the bottoms from burning or the chipas from drying out; a baking time of 15 to 20 minutes should be enough.